 And at the end one of the best commercials I've seen this year :)

+For the first time I've heard about analgesia from one of the books by Stieg Larsson.
 It's a condition which is characterized by lack of pain sensation.
 Sounds like a really cool disease... ;)

 It took me about six days to read the whole trilogy.
 And I must admit that for a very long time no books have engrossed me so much!Though at first sight they seemed to longish it soon turned out that they are so skillfully written and end with a cliff-hungers that a reader is just dying for more!
 That's a great pity that it's only trilogy.
 And though you may hope the writer will write something more... you hope in vain.
 Stieg Larsson is dead...